 My family loves this miso noodle soup.
 You can use traditional wheat-based ramen or udon noodles, or go the gluten-free way, like I do, and use rice noodles.
-This miso noodle soup goes perfectly with whichever noodle you choose!
+This recipe works perfectly with whichever noodle you choose!

 You just start with a carton of your favorite organic chicken broth as the base for your soup.
 All the other ingredients – the noodles, dashi broth granules, miso paste, leafy greens, tofu puffs, dry seaweed – you should be able to get at your local Asian grocery store.